MEG visual tutorial: Single subject (BIDS)

 - In many of the other tutorials, we detect the blinks and remove them with SSP.
 In this experiment, we are particularly interested in the subject's response to seeing the stimulus.
 Therefore we will exclude from the analysis all the recordings contaminated with blinks or other eye movements.

-Run process Artifacts > Detect events above threshold:
+Run process Events > Detect events above threshold:

 Event name=blink_BAD, Channel=EEG062, All file, Maximum threshold=100, Threshold units=uV, Filter=[0.30,20.00]Hz, Use absolute value of signal.